Akascape/CTkDesigner-Support/README.md

 There might be some minor bugs inside, but you can report it and I will fix it for sure.

 ## Features
-- DRAG & DROP
+- Just DRAG & DROP
-- Move widgets
+- Move and place widgets
-- Adjust all parameters
+- Adjust all parameters of the widget
 - Precise place method
 - 14 core CTk widgets + 13 custom widgets
 - Create and preview themes
-- Multiple pages
+- Multiple pages (switchable)
+- Add Hover tooltips
+- Add Popup Menus
+- Customise font, add images, gif, videos etc
+- Data Visualizing widgets like graph, chart, table, calendar etc
-- Export app to .py (with pep8 refactor)
+- Export app to .py (with pep8 refactor, both standard and OOP structure)
-- Save/Open created templates
+- Save/Open and edit created templates
 - All required functionalities and shortcuts added

 Current Version: 4.0